-The Company relies and expects to continue to rely on a small number of vendors to manufacture supplies and materials for its use in the clinical trial programs.
+The Company relies and expects to continue to rely on a small number of vendors to manufacture supplies and materials for use in its clinical trial programs.
 These programs could be adversely affected by a significant interruption in these manufacturing services.